 It’s a fact: kids love water.
 They love to play in it, swim in it, splash in it, run through it, drink it and spray it.
 Here's a fun activity in which your child can play with some water on a hot day and learn something while he's at it.
-Have him build his very own mini-waterfall!
-Your child will love the creativity involved with this project and he’ll get to work on his planning, problem solving, and architectural and science skills as well.
+Have him build his very own mini waterfall!
+Your child will love the creativity involved with this project and he’ll get to work on his planning, problem solving, and architectural skills.
 Not to mention, he'll get a chance to cool off and goof off with some water the next time the temperatures climb.

-- Plastic Basin (such as a Rubbermaid storage container - should be fairly shallow and wide)
+Large plastic basin (such as a food storage container - should be fairly shallow and wide)

 What You Do:

-- Tell your child that he will be creating a mini-waterfall outside today.
+Tell your child that he will be creating a mini waterfall outside today.
 Have him search out recycled items and natural elements (like rocks, sticks, pine cones, etc.).
-Allow him to start planning his design by first using pencil and paper.
+Before he starts building, encourage him to plan his design using pencil and paper.

-- Use the glue only when necessary.
+Use the glue only when necessary.
 Too much gluing can make for a messy waterfall, and your child should try to get creative without using too much.
 Give the glue ample time to dry.

 Pour water over your child’s creation to see how the water flows and drips.
 Encourage your child to experiment with the water as he builds different parts of his waterfall so he can see how it flows.
 Explain to him that it’s okay to make changes as you go along—this is called problem solving, and the best engineers use the same process.